quellenform/t3x-iconpack/Documentation/Tutorials/CustomIconpack.rst

 Iconpack Kickstarter
 --------------------

-If you want to take the easy route and create a ready-to-use icon pack from SVG files, you can use the `Iconpack Kickstarter <https://github.com/quellenform/t3x-iconpack-kickstarter/>`_, which allows you to create a complete iconpack and includes all the necessary `renderTypes` (svgInline, svgSprites, svg, webfont).
+If you want to take the easy route and create a ready-to-use iconpack from SVG files, you can use the `Iconpack Kickstarter <https://github.com/quellenform/t3x-iconpack-kickstarter/>`_, which allows you to create a complete iconpack and includes all the necessary `renderTypes` (svgInline, svgSprites, svg, webfont).